HzaCode/Athlytics/README.md

 ---

-## 🔁 Reproducibility & Data Privacy

-Analyses are file-based and fully **offline**, ensuring privacy of personally identifiable training data.
-We recommend:
-1) Versioning your Strava ZIP archives;
-2) Pinning Athlytics and dependent package versions;
-3) Archiving code and rendered artifacts (e.g., via Zenodo) with a clear computational environment manifest.

----

 ## 📝 Citation

 If you use **Athlytics** in academic work, please cite the software as well as the original methodological sources for specific metrics.